beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ We'll create a new file for each additional environment, and define **only** the values that need to be different from production in each.

-^ Then to extend `Configure`s capabilities to include environment awareness, we'll add some code to the bootstrapping process.
+^ Then to extend `Configure`s capabilities to include environment awareness, we'll add some code to the bootstrapping process to load those files.

 ---